Donna Campbell: Early life and education

 Campbell obtained her undergraduate degree in nursing from Central State University in Edmond, Oklahoma.
 Campbell earned her Masters of Nursing from Texas Woman's University.
 She specialized in cardiovascular clinical nursing and nursing administration.

-She received her M.D. from Texas Tech University Health Sciences Center in Lubbock in May 1989 and completed an internship in general surgery at Methodist Hospital in Dallas from 1989–1990.
+She received her M.D. from Texas Tech University Health Sciences Center in Lubbock in May 1989 and completed an internship in general surgery at Methodist Hospital in Dallas from 1989 to 1990.
 She completed her residency at the University of Texas Medical Center in Houston from 1990 to 1993.

 Medical career

 Campbell is the medical director of the emergency department at Columbus Community Hospital in Columbus, Texas, a city west of Houston.

 Campbell is a member of the American Academy of Physician Specialists and the Texas Medical Association.

 Campbell has volunteered her time and expertise to perform hundreds of eye surgeries in Ghana, West Africa, working through the Christian Eye Ministry, an organization which focuses its efforts to bring back sight to people living in Africa.